numbas/editor/docs/exam/reference.rst

         The student will be shown the expected answer for each part.

     Show question advice
-        The student will be shown the :term:`Advice` section for each question.
+        The student will be shown the :ref:`Advice` section for each question.

 These are the other settings in the :guilabel:`Feedback` tab: